BruceGitHub/Q-A/kubernetes/shutdown-step.md

 published: true
 ---

+# Problem to resolve
+- logs of the deleting pod to be stored in a remote location
+- current requests/jobs to be processed before pod deletes
+- update certain rules/fields before shut down.

 # Probe
 During this entire process, **readiness** and **liveness** probes will still be probed, but their failure will **not cause the killing of the container**, as it is already being killed.